 About Ivana Milojević

-Milojević is the author of over sixty journal articles and book chapters, as well as the author, co-author and/or co-editor of: CLA 2.0: Transformative Research in Theory and Practice (2015); Breathing: Violence In, Peace Out (2013); Alternative Educational Futures: Pedagogies for an Emergent World (2008); a special issue of Futures on Feminism/Gender (2008); Neohumanist Educational Futures: Liberating the Pedagogical Intellect (2006); and Educational Futures: Dominant and Contesting Visions (2005, reprinted as paperback in 2011).
-Parallel to this, she has recently published two books in Serbian: Ko se boji vuka još?
+Milojević is the author of over seventy journal articles and book chapters, as well as the author, co-author and/or co-editor of a number of academic books.
+These include: CLA 2.0: Transformative Research in Theory and Practice (2015); Breathing: Violence In, Peace Out (2013); Alternative Educational Futures: Pedagogies for an Emergent World (2008); a special issue of Futures on Feminism/Gender (2008); Neohumanist Educational Futures: Liberating the Pedagogical Intellect (2006); and Educational Futures: Dominant and Contesting Visions (2005, reprinted in paperback format in 2011).
+She has also co-authored two books in Serbian: Ko se boji vuka još?
 Moćne priče za pametne i odvažne [Who Is Afraid of the Big, Bad Wolf?
-Awesome Stories for the Courageous and Curious], authored with Prof. Aleksandra Izgarjan, Eduko, Novi Sad, 2012 (www.mocneprice.com) and Uvod u rodne teorije [Introduction to Gender Theories], edited with Prof. Slobodanka Markov, Mediterran Publishing i Centar za Rodne Studije, Univerzitet u Novom Sadu (www.mediterran.rs).
+Awesome Stories for the Courageous and Curious] (2012) and Uvod u rodne teorije [Introduction to Gender Theories] (2011).